datacult/AE-coding-conventions/dc-dbt_style.md

 #### Development

-- [x] All staging and logic models aren't exposed to downstream users
+- [x] All staging and intermediate models aren't exposed to downstream users
 - [x] Staging and analytics models are separated in different databases
 - [x] The correct naming convention is adopted for all models in different layers
 - [x] All models are well tested atleast a `not_null` and `unique` test